py-mine/mcproto/docs/usage/authentication.md

 mcproto, I just used the GitHub URL).
 Lastly, you'll want to describe why you need access to this API in the **Justification** section.

-Visit the [Mojang article](https://help.minecraft.net/hc/en-us/articles/16254801392141) describing this process.
+Visit the [Mojang article][mojang-api-review-article] describing this process.
 There is also a link to the form to fill out.

 ### The code